Guides2 April 2026

 Red flag: Recommending only one platform (exclusively Azure, AWS, or Google), proprietary tools with no export capability, or solutions that can't be maintained without them.

-Why it matters: 61% of AI consulting engagements result in unplanned vendor lock-in within 18 months.
+Why it matters: AI consulting engagements frequently result in unplanned vendor lock-in.
 You're building a dependency that limits future flexibility and negotiating power.

 What to do: Ask how you'll maintain the solution in-house and what depends on their ongoing involvement.
 Insist on standard tools and transferable code.